Felipstein/eslint-plugin-next-recommended/README.md

 ```

 `next-recommended/async-component-no-hooks`
-For asynchronous components declared as async, this rule disallows the usage of hooks.
-Asynchronous components are intended for Server Side execution and do not support client-side-specific functionality like hooks.
+For components declared as async, it is expected not to run client-side.
+Async components are intended to run on the server side and do not support specific client-side functionality such as hooks.
 This error can often result from inadvertently adding 'use client' to a module originally written for the server.
-Refer to Next.js documentation for additional context.
+See the [Next.js documentation](https://nextjs.org/docs/messages/no-async-client-component) for additional context.

 `next-recommended/async-server-actions`
-This rule ensures that server actions are declared as asynchronous functions, aligning with best practices for server-side functionality.
+This rule ensures that server actions are declared as async functions, aligning with best practices for server-side functionality.

 `next-recommended/async-exported-server-actions`
-In server action files, this rule enforces that all exported functions are asynchronous, maintaining consistency and preventing unintended errors.
+In server action files, this rule enforces that all exported functions are async, maintaining consistency and preventing NextJS errors.
+It may be worth highlighting that it is possible to export a non-async function preventing NextJS from generating an error, but I predict that this is not a recommended practice.

 `next-recommended/export-server-actions-only`
 For server action files, this rule allows only the export of functions related to server actions.
 Exporting anything other than functions within this context may raise exceptions in Next.js.